kubeflow/website/content/en/docs/components/katib/katib-config.md

 1. `imagePullPolicy` - [image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images) for the `File` metrics collector's container.

-   The default value is `IfNotPresent`.
+   The default value is `IfNotPresent`

 1. `resources` - [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)
    for the `File` metrics collector's container.
 In the above example you can see how to specify